emc-vb/VR-and-EEG_study-project/README.md

 The VR experiment was custom-made and conducted with the help of Unity.

-The data analysis was done with Python
+The data analysis was done with Python.